Bose Smart Soundbar 700 with Speakers + Bass Module Soundbar Review

 • Some compression when played at max volume.

-The Bose Smart Soundbar with Surround Speakers 700 + Bass Module is impressive for music.
+The Bose Smart Soundbar with Surround Speakers 700 + Bass Module is excellent for music.
 Out-of-the-box, it has a pretty neutral, though slightly bright sound profile suitable for listening to lots of different music genres.
 There are also bass and treble adjustments to help you customize its sound, as well as a room correction feature that optimizes audio reproduction based on the room you're listening in.

 Pros